Safeguarding Policy

 Stewardship commits to:

-- Developing a zero tolerance ‘safety culture’ within Stewardship that creates and maintains protective environments.
+1. Developing a zero tolerance ‘safety culture’ within Stewardship that creates and maintains protective environments.

-- Increasing understanding and raising the awareness of staff within the organisation of risks relating to safeguarding, ensuring that appropriate guidance is provided for those with a greater exposure, for example those;
+4. Increasing understanding and raising the awareness of staff within the organisation of risks relating to safeguarding, ensuring that appropriate guidance is provided for those with a greater exposure, for example those;

-- visiting donors/clients
+1. visiting donors/clients

-- dealing with potential vulnerable donors
+3. dealing with potential vulnerable donors

-- with oversight of Stewardship's website and social media accounts
+4. with oversight of Stewardship's website and social media accounts

-- arranging work experience
+5. arranging work experience

-- Taking appropriate and proportionate action if the policy is not complied with.
+5. Taking appropriate and proportionate action if the policy is not complied with.

-- Developing criteria so that staff understand what constitute non-compliance.
+6. Developing criteria so that staff understand what constitute non-compliance.

-- Ensuring that safeguarding concerns are addressed promptly and through the appropriate channels.
+10. Ensuring that safeguarding concerns are addressed promptly and through the appropriate channels.

 Embedding organisational commitment

-In order to make its policy commitments a practical reality Stewardship will instigate or strengthen a range of measures that focus on making sure this policy and associated procedures are in place, that people are supported to understand and work within the provision of the policy, that it is fully and effectively integrated into all of our activities, and that it is subject to monitoring and review.
+In order to make its policy commitments a practical reality, Stewardship will instigate or strengthen a range of measures that focus on making sure this policy and associated procedures are in place, that people are supported to understand and work within the provision of the policy, that it is fully and effectively integrated into all our activities, and that it is subject to monitoring and review.

 Stewardship staff will receive regular training/briefing on their responsibilities and obligations under this policy and it will form part of the induction for new staff and trustees.

 Staff and trustees will be expected to acknowledge and accept their responsibilities under this policy.
-Breaches of this policy by staff will be treated seriously and will be treated as a potential cause for disciplinary action.
+Breaches of the policy by staff will be treated seriously and will be treated as a potential cause for disciplinary action.

 Reporting and responding to concerns

-The person making the report should otherwise keep the matter strictly confidential and not seek to investigate the incident or suspicion
+The person making the report should otherwise keep the matter strictly confidential and not seek to investigate the incident or suspicion themselves.

-The names of the Designated Safeguarding officer and Safeguarding Lead Trustee can be found in the Contact Information section at the end of this policy.
+The names of the Designated Safeguarding Officer and Safeguarding Lead Trustee can be found in the Contact Information section at the end of this policy.

-We are committed to reporting all relevant incidents to the Charity Commission for England and Wales via a serious incident report.
+We are committed to reporting all relevant incidents to the Charity Commission for England and Wales via a Serious Incident Report.
 We will also report incidents to other regulatory bodies and government departments or funding bodies, where appropriate.
 Where there is evidence that criminal activity may have taken place, or concerns have been raised in relation to a child or vulnerable adult, we will report to the relevant police and/or safeguarding authorities as appropriate.
-Decisions to report to external authorities will be fully risk assessed and anonymization/pseudonymisation considered when necessary.
-Reporting will not be avoided on the basis that it may harm Stewardship’s reputation or give rise to litigation and any concerns in relation to data protection will not act as a barrier to reporting, although will be carefully considered to ensure that the disclosure is made within the legal framework for so doing.

-Stewardship will develop strategies and tools to ensure effective implementation of this policy and to enable the Designated Safeguarding Officer, Board and others to monitor its performance.
+Stewardship will develop strategies and tools to ensure effective implementation of this policy and to enable the Designated Safeguarding Officer, the Board and others to monitor its performance.

 Policy Review

 We are committed to reviewing our policy and good practice regularly.
-This policy will be reviewed by the board of trustees at least annually, when there is a change in UK law and/or best practice or when an incident occurs that highlights a need for change- which ever occurs first.
+This policy will be reviewed by the board of trustees at least annually, when there is a change in UK law and/or best practice, or when an incident occurs that highlights a need for change (whichever occurs first).

 Other Relevant Policies